dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Datafly algorithm
 Datafly algorithm is an algorithm for providing anonymity in medical data.
 The algorithm was developed by Latanya Arvette Sweeney in 1997−98.
 Anonymization
 5 KB (574 words) - 10:07, 11 September 2017

-Matrix multiplication (redirect from Fast matrix multiplication algorithms) for the basic algorithm (this complexity is O ( n 2.373 ) {\displaystyle O(n^{2.373})} for the asymptotically fastest known algorithm).
-This nonlinear
-36 KB (5,926 words) - 13:18, 7 April 2019

 Kleitman–Wang algorithms
 The Kleitman–Wang algorithms are two different algorithms in graph theory solving the digraph realization problem, i.e. the question if there exists for